metal3-io/metal3-docs/design/annotation-for-power-cycling-and-deleting-failed-nodes.md

 #### Story 1

-As a customer I only care about my apps availability so I want my cluster infrastructure to be self healing and the nodes to be remediated automatically, without risking in any data loss/corruption.
+As a customer, I would like to have highly available applications so that my cluster infrastructure will be self healing and the nodes to be remediated automatically, without risking in any data loss/corruption.

 ### Implementation Details/Notes/Constraints [optional]